-Barry O’Neill became the first rider to break the Derek O'Connor and Jamie Codd stranglehold on the top of the sport when crowned Champion Rider in 2017, a title he defended in 2018, 2019 & 2020.
-The former two-time Champion Novice, has also picked up titles in the Eastern and Northern regions, with his 500th career winner coming at Borris House in 2018.
+Barry O’Neill became the first rider to break the Derek O'Connor and Jamie Codd stranglehold on the top of the sport when crowned Champion Rider in 2017, a title he defended in 2018, 2019, 2020 & 2021.
+The former two-time Champion Novice, also created history in 2021 when he became the first rider ever to win all four regional titles in the same season.
 A formidable partnership with Champion Handler Colin Bowe has ensured that Barry has enjoyed notable success in the four-year-old maiden division, partnering many future stars, such as Envoi Allen and Samcro at the beginning of their careers.
 Bowe has also been responsible for supplying many of Barry’s big racecourse winners, having also enjoyed Graded success on the track.
+Whilst a 600th career victory came at Castletown-Geoghegan in October 2021.

 Stats are generating...
 Please wait a moment.